 In re Chesapeake Energy Corporation, Inc. Case No. 20-33233 (CML) (Bankr.
 S.D.
 Tex.)
 Chapter 11 Topic Summary / Description Former Judge Jones's Role Presiding Judge Case Timeline & Other Key Dates June 28, 2020 - the Debtors file for chapter 11 relief July 16, 2020 - the Debtors seek to retain JW [Dkt.
 No. 370] August 12, 2020 - the Court approves the Debtors' request to retain JW [Dkt.
 No. 720] September 11, 2020 - the Debtors file their Chapter 11 Plan of Reorganization [Dkt.
 No. 1150] January 16, 2021 - the Court enters the Confirmation Order [Dkt.
 No. 2915] February 9, 2021 - the Plan goes effective and the Debtors emerge from bankruptcy [Dkt.
 No. 3058] March 24, 2021 - JW files its final fee application [Dkt.
 No. 3303] April 20, 2021 - the Court approves JW's final fee application without objection [Dkt.
 No. 3509] JW's Retention & Fee Applications Role.
 JW was retained as co-counsel and conflicts counsel to the Debtors.
 Kirkland & Ellis served as lead restructuring counsel.
 Application.
 JW's retention application was approved without objection by the U.S. Trustee or any party in interest.
 Final Fee Application.
-JW's final fee application was approved awarding JW: • Compensation in the amount of \$912,742.00 • Reimbursement of expenses in the amount of \$21,275.94 Ms. Freeman's fees account for \$192,258.00 of this total amount.
+JW's final fee application was approved awarding JW: Compensation in the amount of \$912,742.00 Reimbursement of expenses in the amount of \$21,275.94 Ms. Freeman's fees account for \$192,258.00 of this total amount.
 Neither the U.S. Trustee nor any party in interest objected to JW's final fee application or any of its interim fee applications.
-Relevant Case Facts declining oil and gas prices.
-The Debtors undertook significant of rationalizing capital expenditures, reducing operating and general and gas divestitures, reducing off balance sheet liabilities and composition.
-On June 28, 2020, the Debtors entered into an RSA with holders approximately 87% of the FLLO Term Loans, approximately 60 Notes.
-Id. % of the Second Lien Notes, and approximately 31% of the Unsecured cility lenders, the FLLO Term Loan Group, and Franklin to support a
+Relevant Case Facts The Debtors commenced these chapter 11 cases following years of proactive liability management against a backdrop of consisten declining oil and gas prices.
+The Debtors undertook significant efforts since 2013 to address their leverage and profitability- incl rationalizing capital expenditures, reducing operating and general administrative expenses, executing over \$11 billion in strategic and gas divestitures, reducing off balance sheet liabilities and consummating multiple refinancing transactions.
+See Dkt.
+No. 37.
+On June 28, 2020, the Debtors entered into an RSA with holders of approximately 100% of the Revolving Credit Facility Loans, approximately 87% of the FLLO Term Loans, approximately 60% of the Second Lien Notes, and approximately 31% of the Unsee Notes.
+Id.
+The RSA included a commitment from the Revolving Credit Facility lenders, the FLLO Term Loan Group, and Franklin to support deleveraging of the Debtors' balance sheet by approximately \$7 billion.
+Id.